-- PEACE Multicultural Services serve up ‘The Big Fish’ in multiple languages on Friday 26 October from 3pm at Cypriot Hall, Welland.
+- PEACE Multicultural Services served up ‘The Big Fish’ in multiple languages on Friday 26 October from 3pm at Cypriot Hall, Welland.

-A new educational school resource has been developed to coincide with the event.
+A new educational school resource for schools was developed to coincide with the launch of ‘Winning?’ event.

-Join us @RelationshipsAustraliaSA for the fun and interesting launch hosted by Will McDonald (9News presenter) and joined by Ryan Fitzgerald (Media personality & AFL “star”) and Dr. Daniel King (The University of Adelaide).
+The fun and interesting launch was hosted by Will McDonald (9News presenter) and Ryan Fitzgerald (Media personality & AFL “star”) joined in.

 The Assistant Minister to the Premier, the Hon.
-Jing Lee MLC will open the event.
-The SA Mental Health Commissioner, Chris Burns CSC will speak about the intersection between mental health and gambling.
+Jing Lee MLC opened the event.
+The SA Mental Health Commissioner, Chris Burns CSC spoke about the intersection between mental health and gambling.

 Three sides of the Coin will be performing.
 They are a theatre group from Melbourne.
 Their performance has a profound effect on audiences and getting the wider community to talk about gambling.

-The event will conclude by awarding certificates to all the ambassadors and volunteers who assisted with translating the video into the ten different languages.
+The event concluded by awarding certificates to all the ambassadors and volunteers who assisted with translating the video into the ten different languages.

 These services are funded by Gambling Help Services is funded through the Gamblers Rehabilitation Fund, a joint initiative of the Australian Hotels Association (SA Branch), Clubs SA, Adelaide Casino and the Government of South Australia.